Thommenius/VR-Systems-and-Humans/README.md

 ## Diplopia visual illusion
 - Eyes showing different views
 - Creates a disparity
+- Possibly with a zoom in one eye

 ## Sudden movement
 - Up/down with a button